Wab Kinew: University administration

-In 2011, the University of Winnipeg named Kinew its first director of Indigenous inclusion.
-In 2014, Kinew was appointed acting associate vice-president of Indigenous Affairs after Jennifer Rattray resigned the position.
+In 2011, the University of Winnipeg named Kinew its first director of Indigenous Inclusion.
+In 2014, Kinew was appointed associate vice-president of Indigenous Relations after Jennifer Rattray resigned the position.
 He is also an honorary witness for the Indian Residential Schools Truth and Reconciliation Commission.

 On October 25, 2014, Kinew received an honorary doctorate degree from Cape Breton University.

-Writing
+Books

-Kinew has written two books, a personal memoir and a children's book, which were published by Penguin Canada.
+Kinew has written a total of four books—The Reason You Walk, Go Show the World, Walking in Two Worlds, and The Everlasting Road—all published by Penguin Canada.

-The memoir, The Reason You Walk, chronicles the year 2012, during which Kinew strove to reconnect with the Indigenous man who raised him.
-The reviewer for The Globe and Mail commented: "the undeniable significance of The Reason You Walk's message, and the fact that the book holds so much for both aboriginal and non-aboriginal readers, makes it a must-read.
+The Reason You Walk is a memoir that chronicles the year 2012, during which Kinew strove to reconnect with the Indigenous man who raised him.
+In the book, Kinew details his point of view on several controversial matters related to his past, including convictions resulting from alcoholism, his assault of a taxicab driver, and misogynistic and homophobic lyrics from his music career.
+A reviewer for The Globe and Mail commented: "the undeniable significance of The Reason You Walks message, and the fact that the book holds so much for both aboriginal and non-aboriginal readers, makes it a must-read.
 This is not just a memoir, it's a meditation on the purpose of living."
-Kinew was honoured with the 2016 Kobo Emerging Writer Prize for non-fiction, for this book, which comes with a $10,000 cash award.
+Kinew was honoured with the 2016 Kobo Emerging Writer Prize for non-fiction, for this book, which comes with a $10,000 cash award.It has been pointed out that Kinew's account of the incident in his book heavily differs from what was heard in court during his 2004 sentencing hearing.

-In 2018, Kinew's children's book Go Show the World: A Celebration of Indigenous Heroes about notable figures in First Nations history, including John Herrington, Sacagawea, Carey Price, and Crazy Horse.
+In 2018, Kinew published a children's book, Go Show the World: A Celebration of Indigenous Heroes, about notable figures in First Nations history, including John Herrington, Sacagawea, Carey Price, and Crazy Horse.
 He was inspired to write the stories of such people by Barack Obama's Of Thee I Sing, and K’naan’s song Take a Minute.
+The book went on to make the 2018 Governor General’s Literary Award for young people’s literature – illustrated shortlist.

-In 2021, Kinew wrote a YA fantasy novel "Walking in Two Worlds" published by Penguin Teen; an Indigenous teen girl is caught between two worlds, both real and virtual.
+In 2021, Kinew released Walking in Two Worlds, a young adult fantasy novel published by Penguin Teen, in which an Indigenous teen girl is caught between the real world and a virtual video-game universe.
+The book won Kinew an Aurora Award for science fiction and fantasy in 2022.